adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ```
 ...you can open the result in QGIS and take a look.
 Here's a preview:

+(PDALDTM in QGIS)[../images/QGIS-dtm.jpg]

+Note that PDAL does not handle DTM filling - that's left to tools which do the job better (for example GDAL)

 Meshes can be made the same way, try replacing the `writers.gdal` block with:
 ```
     {